BITSS/ACRE/02_structure_of_excercise.md

       | computing capsule        |   no       |
       |--------------------------|------------|

+## 3 -  Improve

-3 - Improve the current computational reproducibility of [all | main | specific] output of the paper.
+Improve the current computational reproducibility of [all | main | specific] output of the paper.
 Choose among the feasible and desired types of improvements described in this [section](01_definitions.md#possible-improvements)
   - 3.1 - Level-specific quality improvements: add data/code, debug code.

            | output_name | imprv | name_description_of_added_files   | lvl |